It's a Mad, Mad, Mad, Mad World: Plot

-In the prison hospital, the men bemoan the loss of the money and blame their injuries on Culpeper.
-Culpeper responds that because of his lost pension, the ruined relationship with his family and the likelihood that the judge will probably be lenient with them but throw the book at him, it will be a long time before he laughs again.
-Mrs. Marcus, flanked by Emmeline and Monica (all in prison attire) enters and Mrs. Marcus begins loudly berating the men, only for her to slip on Benjamin's dropped banana peel.
+In the prison hospital, the men bemoan the loss of the money and blame their injuries on Culpeper, who responds that due to his lost pension (which his boss had successfully negotiated back, thus making his illegal actions unnecessary), the ruined relationship with his family, and the likelihood that the judge will probably give him the harshest sentence, he may never laugh again.
+Mrs. Marcus, flanked by Emmeline and Monica, enters and begins berating the men, only for her to slip on a banana peel and fall.
 All the men except Sylvester roar with laughter, and, after a brief hesitation, Culpeper joins in.